How can I help?

 • In the Progress Review section, complete the table, and the comments underneath

-During the visit 5 minutes Meet the Link Tutor at reception and take them to the classroom.
+During the visit 5 minutes Meet the university Lead Mentor at reception and take them to the classroom (not applicable for undergraduate phase one)

-20 minutes Observe the student teaching with the Link Tutor.
+20 minutes Observe the student teaching with the university Lead Mentor (not applicable for undergraduate phase one)

-15 minutes Move somewhere quiet to meet with the Link Tutor alone.
+15 minutes Meet with the university Lead Mentor alone.
 You should:

 • Lead the discussion and give your opinion on how the student is doing.

 • Discuss the progress being made against the Core Areas.
-At this stage, they can be still as ‘Making expected progress,’ but there needs to be consideration of whether the student will get there by the end of the placement.
+At this stage, they can be still as ‘Making expected progress,’ but there needs to be consideration of whether the student will make expected progress by the end of the placement.

-• If there is any doubt that the student will not reach expected progress in any category by the end of the placement an intervention should be put in place.
-The Progress Review is the last opportunity to do so.
+• If there is any doubt that the student will not make the expected progress in any Core Area by the end of the placement a support plan should be put in place.
+The Progress Review is usually the last opportunity to do so.

-• If you have marked the student as ‘Not making expected progress’ for any of the Core Areas, an intervention must be put in place.
+• If you have marked the student as ‘Not making expected progress’ for up to three of the Core Areas, support plan must be put in place.
+If four or five Core Areas are marked as ‘not making expected progress’ the student’s placement will be terminated.

-15 minutes Meet with the Link Tutor and student.
+15 minutes Meet with the university Lead Mentor and student.

-• Lead giving feedback on the lesson, the Link Tutor will contribute where appropriate.
+• Lead giving feedback on the lesson, the university Lead Mentor will contribute where appropriate.

-• Evaluate the progress the student is making with the Link Tutor.
+• Evaluate the progress the student is making with the university Lead Mentor.

-• If an intervention is necessary, complete a student support plan with the Mentor and student.
-Set a date and time for the Final Review meeting.
+• Set a date and time for the Final Review meeting.

-5 minutes The student will escort the Link Tutor back to reception.
+5 minutes The student will escort the university Lead Mentor back to reception (not applicable for undergraduate phase one).

-The Final Review meeting is an important quality assurance check and Link Tutors will have to be sure from what they see and hear that you have achieved the requirements to progress to the next phase or to meet the QTS Teachers’ Standards.
-This is a 30-minute meeting in which the main focus is Final Review which your Mentor should have completed prior to the meeting (even though they might not necessarily have shared this with you before the meeting).
+The Final Review meeting is an important quality assurance check and Lead Mentors will have to be sure from what they see and hear that the student has achieved the requirements to progress to the next phase or to meet the QTS Teachers’ Standards.
+This is a 30-minute meeting in which the main focus is Final Review which you should have completed prior to the meeting (even though you might not necessarily have shared this with the student before the meeting).

 This is a Microsoft Teams meeting and should follow this format: